American Honda Motor Company: Advertising

 During its history in the United States, Honda has had several taglines and produced a number of noteworthy advertising campaigns.
 Honda's first advertising slogan, promoting the Honda motorcycle to young families, was "You meet the nicest people on a Honda."
 The company's slogan for its automobiles from 1977 - 1984 was "We make it simple" (replacing the tagline "What The World Is Coming To" when the Civic was the only automobile marketed).
 By 1983, Honda's advertising budget, sponsoring National Football League games and other sporting events, rivaled the cost of building its Marysville motorcycle plant.
+The company has used slogans "A Car Ahead" (1993) and "Simplify" (1996).
 In September 2007, the company launched its current marketing slogan, "Honda: The Power of Dreams".
 The early 2010s ad campaign for its automobile lineup opens up with a doorbell sound that recalls the "Honda" choir audio tagline from the 1980s.

 In 2009, American Honda released the "Dream the Impossible" documentary series, a collection of 5–8 minute web vignettes that focus on the core philosophies of Honda.
 Current short films include Failure: The Secret to Success, Kick Out the Ladder and Mobility 2088.
 They feature Honda employees as well as Danica Patrick, Christopher Guest, Ben Bova, Chee Pearlman, Joe Johnston and Orson Scott Card.
 The film series plays at dreams.honda.com.

 In Southern California, Honda employees from the region appear on commercials titled "Random Acts of Helpfulness" on radio and television in English and Spanish and helped hundreds of families succeed with "Random Acts of Helpfulness".